 - Speaking up about their mental health concerns and needs.

-An in-home caregiving companion from Anthem Home Care, a provider of award-winning home and dementia care in Corpus Christi, TX and the surrounding areas, can be incredibly helpful for seniors who are at risk for or experiencing depression.
+An in-home caregiving companion from Anthem Home Care, a provider of award-winning senior care in Portland and throughout the surrounding areas, can be incredibly helpful for seniors who are at risk for or experiencing depression.
 Our care providers are fully trained and experienced in meeting an array of senior care needs at home, while providing the warm companionship to give socialization a boost and to bring a spark of joy every single day.